Art

 Year 7 and Year 8 | core subject

-In Year 8 pupils develop their research skills through exploration of the work of artists and designers, which is then combined with practical skills development.
-The focus is to develop knowledge and understanding of media and processes to communicate ideas considering ICT, Print, 3D and Fine Art.
+In Year 8, pupils develop their research skills through exploration of the work of artists and designers, which is then combined with practical skills development.
+The focus is to develop knowledge and understanding of media and processes to communicate ideas considering IT, print, 3D and fine art.

 Year 9 | option subject